-We need the coolest fabric for summer.
-This season it’s been scorching, and we’re all tired of being sweaty.
-Here’s our definitive guide to the coolest fabric for summer, so that even the hottest days are bearable.
+We need cool fabric for summer.
+This summer it’s been scorching, and we’re all tired of being sweaty.
+Here’s our definitive guide on how to beat the heat by wearing the best and coolest fabric for the summer, so that even the hottest days are bearable.
 Here we offer our choice of materials from our exclusive collection

 Cotton

-The pros: Everybody knows it’s a good idea to wear cotton in summer, because this naturally sustainable fiber is cool (air circulates freely through this fabric), durable, comfy and breathable.
-Aside from being the coolest fabric for summer, it’s also easily hypoallergenic, available, lightweight and moisture wicking.
+The Pros: Everybody knows it’s a great idea to wear cotton in summer, because this naturally sustainable fiber is breathable (air circulates freely through this fabric), durable, comfy and breathable.
+Aside from being the best textile for summer, it’s also easily hypoallergenic, available, lightweight and moisture-wicking.

-The good news: It’s a real no-sweat, chilled customer.
-Printing on cotton is a breeze – colours print bright and vibrantly.
+The Good News: It’s a real no-sweat, chilled customer.
+Printing on this light textile is a breeze – colours print bright and vibrantly.
 Also, the fabric’s so versatile – it’s available in so many different blends.
-And it’s easy to care for – just wash and line dry.
+And it’s easy to care for – just wash and sun-dry on the line.

-The cons: If it’s really hot, you may find that your sweat doesn't dry, which means you'll be wearing a damp, creased fabric.
-You may also find sweat patches at armpits and other spots, especially if the fabric is in dark colors.
-Here’s some important information: don’t put cotton in the tumble dryer or it could shrink – rather hang on the line and dry in the sun.
+The Cons: If it’s really hot, you may find that your sweat doesn't dry, which means you'll be wearing a damp, creased fabric.
+You may also find sweaty patches at armpits and other spots, especially if the textile is in dark colors.
+Here’s some important information: don’t put this material in the tumble dryer or it could shrink – rather hang on the line so it dries in the sun.

 Click here to explore our Cotton Range